Jerald Hawkins

-Jerald Hawkins (born October 16, 1993) is an American football offensive tackle who is currently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football at Louisiana State University.
-He was drafted by the Steelers in the fourth round of the 2016 NFL Draft.
-He has also played for the Tampa Bay Buccaneers and Houston Texans, and has been a member of the New England Patriots and New Orleans Saints.
+Jerald Lee Hawkins (born October 16, 1993) is an American professional football offensive tackle.
+He played college football at Louisiana State University, and was selected by the Pittsburgh Steelers in the fourth round of the 2016 NFL draft.
+He has also played for the Tampa Bay Buccaneers, and been a member of the Houston Texans, New England Patriots and New Orleans Saints.

-Early years
+Early life

 Hawkins attended West St. Mary High School in Baldwin, Louisiana.
 He played both offensive and defensive tackle.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Hawkins was a three-year starter at offensive tackle for LSU from 2013 to 2015.
 He started at right tackle his first two years before switching to left for his junior year.
-After his junior year he entered the 2016 NFL Draft.
+After his junior year he entered the 2016 NFL draft.

 Professional career

+Pre-draft

-Entering the 2016 NFL Draft, Hawkins was projected by the majority of NFL analysts and scouts to be a second or third round pick.
+Entering the 2016 NFL draft, Hawkins was projected by the majority of NFL analysts and scouts to be a second or third round pick.
 He received the invitation to the NFL Combine and completed all the required combine drills and positional drills.
 On March 14, 2016, he participated at LSU's pro day and chose to only perform the three-cone drill and positional drills for team representatives and scouts.
 He was ranked the ninth best offensive tackle prospect available in the draft by NFLDraftScout.com.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-Hawkins was drafted by the Pittsburgh Steelers in the fourth round (123rd overall) of the 2016 NFL Draft.
+Hawkins was selected by the Pittsburgh Steelers in the fourth round (123rd overall) of the 2016 NFL draft.
 On June 2, 2016, Hawkins signed a four-year, $2.87 million contract with a signing bonus of $530,488.
 On August 28, 2016, he was placed on injured reserve by the Steelers after suffering a shoulder injury during a joint practice with the Detroit Lions.